attilammagyar/js80p/README.md

-The Reverb effect combines multiple delay lines to simulate sound reflections that can be heard in various rooms, optionally with various levels of filtering and distortion, and with side-chain compression.
+The Reverb effect combines multiple delay lines to simulate sound reflections that can be heard in various rooms, optionally with various levels of filtering and distortion, and with side-chain compression or expansion (gate).

 The signal chain is similar to the one in the
 [Echo effect](#usage-effects-echo), so many of the parameters work the same way